FAQ'S

 Are you open every day?
 What times are your standard tours?

-We are open 7 days a week, as long as we have snow.
-Our tours physically start at 10am, noon and 2pm; however, you must be at our property at least 1 to 1 1/2 hours in advance for the paperwork, etc. Reservations are a must.
+We are open 7 days a week, as long as we have enough snow to safely ride.
+Tours start at 9:00am.
+Reservations are a must.

 What should I wear on the tour?

-We provide DOT approved full face shield helmets.
-You must dress appropriately for being in the woods, in the winter, for up to 90 minutes.
-You should have real winter boots, a warm winter jacket, waterproof snow pants or bibs, real winter gloves or mittens and either a scarf or balaclava to cover the gap between the bottom of the helmet and top of your jacket.
+We only provide DOT approved full face shield helmets.
+You must dress appropriately for being in the woods, in the winter, in the cold, wet snow for an extended period of time.
+Waterproof snow/ski pants or bibs and winter boots are absolutely required.
+You should also have either a scarf, turtle fur, gator or balaclava to cover the gap between the bottom of the helmet and top of your jacket.
 We suggest you layer up - you can always take a layer off if you're too warm.

-Hint: If your "winter" boots are cute and have a heel, they are probably not appropriate for being out in the cold and snow for up to 90 minutes.
+Hint: If your "winter" boots are cute and have a heel, they are probably not appropriate for being out in the cold and snow.

 Do you provide clothing/outerwear for snowmobiling?

-Due to COVID, we cannot provide clothing, gloves/mittens, boots, etc. We only provide the DOT approved full face shield helmets.
-For your own safety, you must come appropriately dressed and be fully prepared to be outside in the winter in the woods.
+We do not provide any apparel, gloves/mittens, boots, etc. We only provide the DOT approved, full face shield helmets.
+For your own safety, you must come appropriately dressed and be fully prepared to be outside in the winter, in the woods, miles away from being able to warm up.
+Jeans/sweatpants and sneakers are not appropriate.
+Waterproof snow/ski pants or bibs and winter boots are required.

 Are your helmets sanitized?